cvburgess/cvburgess.com/index.md

 Stream [Yoga classes on demand](/yoga) anytime, anywhere!

-I teach weekly public classes here in sunny Tampa, Florida and offer fun, inspired classes customized to your unique audience on-location and online.
+I teach weekly classes here in sunny Tampa, Florida that are open to anyone at any level that will have you moving and laughing and dancing in no time.

+If you want something just for you ( and maybe your friends, family, or coworkers ) I offer fun, inspired classes customized to your unique audience both on-location and online.

 [Get in touch](mailto:yoga@cvburgess.com) to plan something today!